 - to workers' compensation agencies if necessary for your workers' compensation benefit determination;

 - to your attending physician or medical professional or facility to enable them to inform you of medical information of which you may not be aware; and

 - to others as permitted or required by law.

 You have a number of rights related to your protected health information that are described below.
 All communication and requests regarding those rights, where applicable, should be submitted in writing, signed by you or your personal representative and mailed to our Privacy Official at the address listed at the end of this Notice.

-- Accounting for Disclosures of Your Protected Health Information—You have the right to receive an accounting of certain disclosures we make of your protected health information after April 14, 2003.
+- Accounting for Disclosures of Your Protected Health Information—You have the right to receive an accounting of certain disclosures we make of your protected health information.
 The first accounting in any 12-month period is free; you may be charged a reasonable, cost- based fee for each subsequent accounting you request within the same 12-month period.